 Because teletext is a high data rate standard, the decoded bytes are available only as ancillary data.
-However, a TTXT_AVL bit has been provided in I^2C so that the user can check whether the VDP has detected teletext.
-Note that the TTXT_AVL bit is a plain status bit and does not use the protocol identified in the I^2C Interface section.
+However, a TTXT_AVL bit is provided in I2C so that the user can check whether the VDP has detected teletext.
+Note that the TTXT_AVL bit is a plain status bit and does not use the protocol discussed in the I2C Interface section.
+When teletext is detected, the TTXT_AVL bit goes high and remains high until cleared by the TTXT_CLEAR bit.

-TTXT_AVL, Teletext Detected Status, Address 0x78[7], Interrupt/VDP Map, Read Only
+TTXT_AVL, Teletext Detected Status-Address 0x78, Bit 7, Interrupt/VDP Map, Read Only

-When TTXT_AVL is 0, teletext was not detected.
+When TTXT_AVL is 0, teletext is not detected.

-When TTXT_AVL is 1, teletext was detected.
+When TTXT_AVL is 1, teletext is detected.